Build Your Own Desktop Egg Incubator

 There are many designs to choose from.
 You can go as simple as adding an IncuKit DC to a cardboard box and manually turn your eggs, or as sophisticated as a self formed insulated container with a perfectly automated egg turner and auto humidity control.
 These are two extremes and most people settle with something in the middle.
 A couple of the most common methods are:

 a.)
-Use a foam container that you can purchase from a store (a foam cooler, for example) and make it large enough to put inside a readily available automatic egg turner (such as the Little Giant 6300 or the Hova-Bator 1611).
+Use a foam container that you can purchase from a store (a foam cooler, for example) that is large enough to put inside a readily available automatic egg turner (such as the Little Giant 6300 or the Hova-Bator 1611).

 b.)
-The other most common option is to do the same basic thing as above, but instead, use a plastic cooler.
+Do the same as above, but instead, use a plastic cooler.